 0 Million Juniors

-played golf on a course in 2019, remaining relatively stable in relation to recent years, with the participation base fluctuating between 2.5 million and 3 million.
+played golf on a course in 2020, remaining relatively stable in relation to recent years, with the participation base typically fluctuating between 2.5 million and 3 million.
 This segment of the golf population is more diverse than ever before –

 More than one-third

 of today's juniors are girls compared to 15% in 2000.
 More than one-quarter of juniors are non-Caucasian while just 6% were minority participants 20 years ago.

 There were approximately